In this lesson, we'll look at the difference between finding what is stored in a cell and finding what is displayed in a cell.

 The naming is a little confusing, so let's take a look at some examples.

 If we look at the Tax column, we can see this is actually a formula.
-So 19.89 is not actually stored in cell G11.
+So $19.89 is not actually stored in the cell G11.

-If we look at the Date column, we see these dates are stored in day/month/year format without the month name.
-In other words, what is displayed in the Date and Tax columns is different that what is being stored.
-To search what is displayed, we need to change the setting for "look in" from Formulas to Values.
+If we look in the Date column, we can see these dates are stored in day/month/year format without the month name.
+In other words, what is displayed in the Date and Tax columns is different from what is being stored.
+To search for what is displayed, we need to change the settings for "look in" from Formulas to Values.